sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Step 4 : Create a Load Balancer
 ------

-#. **Create a Load Balancer and Configure Target Group with Fire Insights running on that Instance :**
+#. **Create a Load Balancer and Configure Target Group with Sparkflows running on that Instance :**

    .. figure:: ../../_assets/aws/aws-certificate/load_blanacer.PNG
       :alt: aws